hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

 Click `Run ➤` and you'll see what our interface is going to look like.
 Right now, it's just introducing me ([@sampoder](https://github.com/sampoder))

-Next, you're going to want to open `pages/index.js`, this is where we're going to be writing all of our code for the project.

-Take a look at the code, the basic explanation is:
+Next, you're going to want to open `pages/index.js`, this is where we're going to be writing all of our code for the project Take a look at the code, the basic explanation is:

 * We import a few things at the top.
 We have `next/head` which allows us to add metadata to our head.
 We import our CSS from `../styles/Home.module.css` to style the web app.
 We import `isomorphic-unfetch`, which is a utility that helps us fetch data from web APIs.